Vampire Weekend: Departure of Batmanglij and Father of the Bride (2014–2021)

-Vampire Weekend's first gigs since the hiatus took place in Ojai, California on June 16 & 17.
+Vampire Weekend's first gigs since the hiatus took place in Ojai, California, on June 16 and 17.
 On January 31, 2018, it was announced that the band would be headlining the UK music festival End of the Road.
-The festival ran from August 31 to September 3 and marked Vampire Weekend's first return to a festival stage in 4 years.
+The festival ran from August 31 to September 3 and marked Vampire Weekend's first return to a festival stage in four years.
 On July 21, they performed in Byron Bay for the Australian festival, Splendour in the Grass.
 Additionally, it was announced that they would headline the 2018 Fuji Rock Festival, scheduled for July 27 to 29.
 For their live shows, the core trio of Koenig, Baio, and Tomson has been augmented by Greta Morgan on keyboards, guitar, and vocals, Brian Robert Jones on guitar, Garrett Ray on percussion, drums, and vocals, and Will Canzoneri on keyboards and vocals.
-During their August 4, 2018 performance at Lollapalooza, where the band played fan favorite "A-Punk" three times in a row, Koenig announced that Vampire Weekend's 4th album was done.
+During their August 4, 2018 performance at Lollapalooza, where the band played fan favorite "A-Punk" three times in a row, Koenig announced that Vampire Weekend's fourth album was done.

 On January 17, 2019, Koenig announced the abbreviation of the band's fourth album title as FOTB, and revealed that the album would consist of 18 songs, running at approximately 59 minutes.
 Additionally, he announced that the album would be promoted by three monthly two-song releases, beginning the following week.
 On January 24, the songs "Harmony Hall" and "2021" were released, and Koenig confirmed the title of the album as Father of the Bride.
 He also said that the record would feature an array of collaborators, including Batmanglij, marking the first time the band has included guest vocalists in an album.
 In an interview with Rolling Stone, Koenig said, "We've had three albums of the same voice over and over again.
 I like the idea of opening up our world a little bit."
 He also confirmed that "2021" features a Haruomi Hosono sample, and said that he planned to start work on Vampire Weekend's fifth album.
 The band's current touring approach is influenced by Phish, the Grateful Dead and other jam bands.
 Contemporary fans mirror these influences in their Deadhead inspired creation of unofficial merchandise including shirts, shorts, tie-dyes, and bucket hats.
 Father of the Bride became the band's third consecutive album to debut at number one on the Billboard 200.

 At the 62nd Annual Grammy Awards, the band received three nominations: Album of the Year and Best Alternative Music Album for Father of the Bride and Best Rock Song for "Harmony Hall".
 They won for Best Alternative Music Album (their second win in the category).
 In 2020, the Live in Florida EP featuring songs from the Father of the Bride Tour was released.
-On February 4, 2021, Vampire Weekend released the 40:42 EP featuring reinterpretations of their song "2021" from Father of the Bride.
-Two artists were commissioned to expand the song into twenty-minute and twenty-one-second versions.
+On February 4, 2021, Vampire Weekend released the 40:42 EP featuring reinterpretations of their song '2021' from Father of the Bride.
+American saxophonist, Sam Gendel, and Connecticut-based jam band, Goose, were commissioned to expand the song into twenty-minute and twenty-one-second versions.